The Luxury Hotel Insider: Exclusive luxury hotel deals, features and special rates from the luxury hotel experts at Five Star Alliance.

 Five Star Alliance: Can you mention any interesting miscellaneous trivia regarding the hotel?
 Perhaps a bit of history?
 Any special events that have taken place on property?

 Mr. Critchard: AA Milne, author of Winnie the Pooh used to live in our apartments.
 During the war Winston Churchill spent a lot of time in the Down Street underground station, opposite the side of the hotel, and rumor has it, that we kept him supplied with his favorite drink of Pol Roger.

 Five Star Alliance: If you were considering staying at the hotel as a guest, what would you want to know about the hotel before checking in?

 Five Star Alliance: What is the hardest part about being General Manager?
-If you could change one thing about the hotel, what would that be?

 Five Star Alliance: Other than your own, can you share your choices of two or three of what you consider to be the greatest hotels in the world?
 And why you think they are special?